jrte/ribose/README.md

 	make -f Makefile install
 ```

-This will install the ginr executable in ~/bin. ginr must be on your search PATH before building jrte.
+This will install the ginr executable in ~/bin.

+ginr must be on your search PATH before building jrte.
 To build jrte,

 ```
 	ant -f build.xml all-clean
 ```

+To compile transducers defined in `*.inr` files in a `patterns` directory using a common prologue `!prologue` to `*.dfa`
-To build a gearbox for the base target class from ginr inputs (transducer definitions) in build/automata/patterns,
+files in an `automata` directory and assemble them into a `gearbox` for the base target class `BaseTarget`,
+for example,

 ```
-	patterns=build/patterns
+	patterns=test-patterns/patterns
+	automata=build/patterns/automata
 	target=com.characterforming.jrte.base.BaseTarget
 	compiler=com.characterforming.jrte.compile.GearboxCompiler
+	gearbox=build/patterns/Jrte.gears
+	cat $patterns/!prologue $patterns/*.inr | ginr
-	java -cp build/java/jrte-HEAD.jar $compiler --maxchar 128 --target $target $patterns/automata $patterns/Jrte.gears
+	java -cp build/java/jrte-HEAD.jar $compiler --maxchar 128 --target $target $automata $gearbox
 ```

 Any subclass of BaseTarget can serve as target class.
 The `--maxchar` parameter specifies the maximal input ordinal